-4.1.2 Heterogeneous N_2O_5 chemistry
+4.1.2 Heterogeneous $N_2O_5$ and $HNO_3$ chemistry

 The reaction of N2O5 on aerosol surfaces has been proposed to play an important role in tropospheric chemistry.
 This reaction is a source for nitric-acid during night time, whereas during the day the NO3 radical is readily photolysed.
-This reaction is parameterized following (Dentener and Crutzen 1993).
+This reaction is parameterized following [29].
 In this parameterisation, a Whitby size distribution is assumed for the dry aerosol.
 The wet aerosol size distribution is calculated using the aerosol associated water obtained from the aerosol thermodynamics module (see below).
 The reaction probability of N2O5 on the aerosol surface has been determined for various solutions.
-Reaction probabilities between 0.01 and 0.2 were found (Jacob (2000) and references therein).
-A study by Mentel et al. (1999) indicates values at the lower part of this range.
-Therefore, we use a probability of $\gamma = 0.05$, which is somewhat lower than the generally used recommendation by Jacob (2000).
-In the polluted lower troposphere of Europe, however, the hydrolysis on the aerosol surfaces is fast, with lifetimes of N2O5 less than an hour (Dentener and Crutzen 1993).
-Therefore the exact value of γ does not determine the results strongly.
-Due to the limited availability of detailed cloud information, we neglect the role of clouds on the hydrolysis of N_2O_5 , which may also contribute to nitric-acid formation.
-However, due to the very fast reaction of N2O5 on aerosol in polluted Europe, the role of clouds on N2O5 hydrolysis is probably less important.
+Reaction probabilities between 0.01 and 0.2 were found (Jacob [30] and references therein).
+A study by Mentel, Sohn, and Wahner [31] indicates values at the lower part of this range.
+Therefore, we use a probability of $\gamma =$ 0.05, which is somewhat lower than the generally used recommendation by Jacob [30].
+In the polluted lower troposphere of Europe, however, the hydrolysis on the aerosol surfaces is fast, with lifetimes of $N_2O_5$ less than an hour [29].
+Therefore the exact value of $\gamma$ does not determine the results strongly.
+Due to the limited availability of detailed cloud information, we neglect the role of clouds on the hydrolysis of $N_2O_5$ , which may also contribute to nitric-acid formation.
+However, due to the very fast reaction of N2O5 on aerosol in polluted Europe, the role of clouds on $N_2O_5$ hydrolysis is probably less important.